-Use the graphic organizer on Resource #2: Analyze Character to model for students how to use Esperanza’s words as text evidence to analyze her character.
+Use the graphic organizer on the Esperanza Rising Analyzing Character printable to model for students how to use Esperanza’s words as text evidence to analyze her character.
 Project the page on a whiteboard and pass out copies to students.

 We’re going to think deeply about things that Esperanza says in the story and what they tell us about her character.
 A trait is a quality or habit that a person has.
 The first quotation is from page 67.
 Esperanza is getting on the train to leave Mexico.
 She says, “Mama, we cannot travel in this car.
 It . . . it is not clean.
 And the people do not look trustworthy.”
 Esperanza’s words tell me that, even though she has lost her home, she still thinks that she is above other people in Mexico.
 She does not yet understand what has happened to her life.